youzan/vant/src/tabbar/README.md

 ### Intro

-The bottom navigation bar is used to switch between different pages.
+Used to switch between different pages.

 ### Install